 Students are introduced to techniques of literary analysis through readings from various periods of Italian literature as they continue to develop speaking, reading, and writing skills in Italian.

-General Education Category: Literature.
+General Education Category: Literature and Language (LL).

 Prerequisite: ITAL 113 or equivalent, or consent of department chair.